CapPlus equips financial institutions in emerging economies to deliver finance profitably for social impact.

 Contact us today!

-For nearly two decades, CapPlus has been reducing poverty by expanding and strengthening financial institutions’ services to small businesses.
+For over two decades, CapPlus has been reducing poverty by expanding and strengthening financial institutions’ services to micro and small businesses.

 About Us